lkorinek/mlops-project/reports/README.md

 > *because we did not use any ... in our project.
 We have added an ... folder that contains ... for running our*
 > *experiments.*
 >
+> Answer:

-> Answer: We started the project using Cookiecutter with a template designed for the MLOps course by our professor.
+We started the project using Cookiecutter with a template designed for the MLOps course by our professor.
 This provided a solid foundation and an organized structure for building all the necessary components.
-> The core of the project resides in the src folder, which includes the source code for data loading (data.py), model definition and training (model.py), and the API implementation.
+The core of the project resides in the src folder, which includes the source code for data loading (data.py), model definition and training (model.py), and the API implementation.
 The config folder contains essential configurations to run the project in the cloud, including all required dependencies, while the docker folder holds Dockerfiles for tasks like training the model, deploying the project in the cloud, and running the API.
 We placed all the necessary tests for data loading and model training in the test folder, ensuring functionality and reliability.
 Additionally, we set up Data Version Control (DVC) to track and manage the dataset stored in a cloud bucket, enabling reproducibility and efficient data handling.
-> While the project structure included notebooks and models (stored our trained models via sweep in W&B) folders, we didn’t use them for this specific implementation.
+While the project structure included notebooks and models (stored our trained models via sweep in W&B) folders, we didn’t use them for this specific implementation.
->
->
---- question 5 fill here ---

 ### Question 6